Jack Murchie: 2021-2022

 Murchie eventually re-signed with the New Zealand Warriors until the end of the 2022 NRL season due to the successful run they had from late 2021 into 2022.
 Murchie made a total of 14 appearances for the New Zealand club in 2022 as they finished 15th on the table.
 On 6 September 2022, it was announced that Murchie had been released by the New Zealand side.

 On 7 October 2022, Murchie signed with the Parramatta Eels on a two-year deal until the end of 2024.

 2023

 Murchie made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

 Murchie only made five appearances for Parramatta throughout the season as he struggled to break into the first grade side.
 On 29 August, Murchie signed a three-year deal to join English side Huddersfield starting in 2024.

 2024

 Murchie played in 11 games scoring 3 tries with Huddersfield in the 2024 Super League season as they finished 9th on the table.

 2025

 On 18 June 2025 it was reported that Murchie had left Huddersfield to allow him to return to Australia, and thus free-up an overseas slot.

+2026

+On 19 January, it was reported that he had joined Thirlmere-Tahmoor Roosters in the Macarthur Rugby League in NSW.